 In contrast to Caffe’s high-level script, Torch throws you in at a deeper level requiring you to program your Deep Learning model while providing a powerful and useful level of description.
 This can make Torch appear more flexible than Caffe as it is clearer how the entire learning process operates, as you have had to define each step.
 Torch is also a command line and programming driven framework.

-It’s worth noting that many more Deep Learning frameworks exist, such as Kaldi - which is focused on Speech recognition, the IBM Deep Learning Platform - an entire platform from operating system to frameworks including Spark and SystemML, Theano - which includes other machine learning methods too, and many more.
+While these frameworks (and more) are available on the DGX-1, it is worth noting that many more Deep Learning frameworks exist, such as Kaldi - which is focused on Speech recognition, the IBM Deep Learning Platform - an entire platform from operating system to frameworks including Spark and SystemML, Theano - which includes other machine learning methods too, and many more.

 Scan 3XS offers a range of reliable, high performance server solutions, fully customisable to your needs.